-App monitoring list: When you select Log app start events and Log app end events, use the App monitoring list to specify target applications to monitor and to avoid an excessive number of events from flooding the recordings.
+• App monitoring list: When you select Log app start events and Log app end events, use the App monitoring list to specify target applications to monitor and to avoid an excessive number of events from flooding the recordings.
+No application is specified by default, which means no application is captured by default.

-To capture the start and end of an application, add the process name of the application in the App monitoring list.
-For example, to capture the start of Remote Desktop Connection, add the process name mstsc.exe to the App monitoring list.
-When you add a process to the App monitoring list, applications driven by the added process and its child processes are monitored.
-Session Recording adds the process names, cmd.exe, powershell.exe, and wsl.exe, to the App monitoring list by default.
-If you select Log app start events and Log app end events for an event logging policy, the starts and ends of the Command Prompt, PowerShell, and Windows Subsystem for Linux (WSL) apps are logged regardless of whether you manually add their process names to the App monitoring list.
-The default process names are not visible on the App monitoring list.
+- To capture the start and end of an application, add the process name of the application in the App monitoring list.
+For example, to capture the start of Remote Desktop Connection, add the process name mstsc.exe in the App monitoring list.
+When you add a process to the App monitoring list, applications driven by the added process and its child processes are all monitored. - Separate process names with a semicolon (;). - Only exact match is supported.
+Wildcards are not supported. - Process names you add are case-insensitive. - To avoid an excessive number of events from flooding the recordings, do not add any system process names (for example, explorer.exe) and web browsers in the registry. - Log sensitive file events: Logs the operations on target files in the recording.

-- Separate process names with a semicolon (;). - Only the exact match is supported.
-Wildcards are not supported. - Process names you add are case-insensitive. - To avoid an excessive number of events from flooding the recordings, do not add any system process names (for example, explorer.exe) and web browsers in the registry. - Log sensitive file events: Logs the operations on target files in the recording. - File monitoring list: When you select Log sensitive file events, use the File monitoring list to specify target files to monitor.
+• File monitoring list: When you select Log sensitive file events, use the File monitoring list to specify target files to monitor.
 You can specify folders to capture all files within them.
 No file is specified by default, which means no file is captured by default.

 - To capture renaming, creation, deletion, or moving operations on a file, add the path string of the file folder (not the file name or the root path of the file folder) in the File monitoring list.
-For example, to capture renaming, creation, deletion, and moving operations on the sharing.ppt file in C:\ User\File, add the path string C:\User\File in the File monitoring - Both local file paths and remote shared folder paths are supported.
-For example, to capture operations on the RemoteDocument.txt file in the \\remote.address\Documents folder, add the path string \\remote.address\Documents in the File monitoring list. - Separate monitored paths with a semicolon (;). - Only exact matches are supported.
+For example, to capture renaming, creation, deletion, and moving operations on the sharing.ppt file in C:\ User\File, add the path string C:\User\File in the File monitoring list. - Both local file paths and remote shared folder paths are supported.
+For example, to capture operations on the RemoteDocument.txt file in the \\remote.address\Documents folder, add the path string \\remote.address \Documents in the File monitoring list. - Separate monitored paths with a semicolon (;). - Only exact matches are supported.
 Wildcards are not supported. - Path strings are case-insensitive.